Joe Biden, Kamala Harris make first joint appearance as running mates

-Harris, Biden said at a high school gymnasium in his hometown of WIlmington, Delaware, is "smart, she's tough, she's experienced, she's a proven fighter for the backbone of this country."
+Harris, Biden declared at a high school gymnasium in his hometown of Wilmington, Delaware, is "smart, she's tough, she's experienced, she's a proven fighter for the backbone of this country."

 "Kamala knows how to govern.
 She knows how to make the hard calls.
-She's ready to do this job on day one," he continued.
+She's ready to do this job on day one," he said.

+Reflecting the coronavirus pandemic, both candidates came onstage wearing protective masks in a high school gym with relatively few in attendance, not in a hall filled with cheering supporters as would normally be the case.
+Both spoke without masks but did not physically embrace.

+Biden praised her experience vigorously questioning Trump administration officials in the Senate, and highlighted the historic nature of her pick, noting she's the daughter of immigrants from India and Jamaica.

+"This morning, all across the nation, little girls woke up -- especially little black and brown girls, who so often feel overlooked and undervalued in their communities.
+But today, today, just maybe, they're seeing themselves for the first time in a new way," Biden said.

-Harris, the daughter of immigrants from India and Jamaica, sat feet away from Biden, listening with her mask off.
+Harris sat feet away from Biden, listening with her protective mask off.

+Taking the stage after him, she flicked at some of the gender critiques she'd faced throughout the Democratic primary, saying she was "mindful of all the ambitious women before me, whose sacrifice, determination and resilience makes my presence here today even possible."
+She then launched into an attack on Trump, lambasting him for a lack of leadership on the coronavirus pandemic.

+"This is a moment of real consequence for America.
+Everything we care about - our economy, our health, our children, the kind of country we live in - it's all on the line," she said.

+Noting his own vice presidency under President Barack Obama, she said he "takes his place in the ongoing story of America's march towards equality and justice" as the only person "who's served alongside the first black president and has chosen the first black woman as his running mate."

+Historic or not, the event was not without its challenges.
+It started an hour late, and the high school gymnasium in which the candidates spoke lost its air conditioning after a power outage hit the area.
+While most of the cable news networks took the event live, the online livestream cut out just a few minutes into Biden's remarks.

-The event began an hour late.
-A momentous candidacy aside, the surreal nature of the scene was not only a woman of color stepping into the role of would-be national executive but doing so in a mostly empty high school gym.
+The surreal nature of the scene was not only a woman of color stepping into the role that could carry her to the White House, but doing so in a mostly empty gym.
 Masked reporters nearly outnumbered campaign aides and the candidates' families members in a grim reminder of a coronavirus pandemic that has killed 165,000 Americans, while yielding Depression-level unemployment and World War II-level national deficits.

 In any other presidential election, vice-presidential picks are greeted with adoring throngs, and Harris, given her profile, almost certainly could have expected an even more enthusiastic welcome to the ticket.
 On Wednesday, about 100 supporters stood outside the gymnasium waving signs prior to her arrival, with no hopes of being allowed inside.

-I have the great honor to announce that I’ve picked @KamalaHarris — a fearless fighter for the little guy, and one of the country’s finest public servants — as my running mate.— Joe Biden (@JoeBiden) August 11, 2020

-Back when Kamala was Attorney General, she worked closely with Beau.
-I watched as they took on the big banks, lifted up working people, and protected women and kids from abuse.
-I was proud then, and I'm proud now to have her as my partner in this campaign.— Joe Biden (@JoeBiden) August 11, 2020

 The event was the first in a rollout that Biden aides say blends the historic nature of Harris' selection with the realities of the 2020 campaign and the gravity of the nation's circumstances.
-Later Wednesday, the pair will lead an online grassroots fundraiser; they will continue campaigning together though Democrats' virtual convention that runs next Monday through Thursday.
+Later Wednesday, the pair were leading an online grassroots fundraiser.
+They will continue campaigning together through the Democrats' virtual convention that runs next Monday through Thursday.

 Harris was considered a favorite throughout Biden's search, and she's been a regular surrogate campaigner and fundraiser for him since he became the presumptive nominee.